When driving in fog, you should slow down, use low beam headlights, and leave plenty of distance ahead in case a sudden stop is needed.

 The best advice if you are driving in fog

-The Highway Code states that when driving in fog, you MUST use your headlights if your visibility down to 100m or less.
+The Highway Code states that when driving in fog, you MUST use your headlights if your visibility is down to 100m or less.
 Also, use your fog lights, but remember to switch these off as soon as visibility improves.

 - Following a car’s rear lights can be comforting but can also give you a false sense of security.
 Make sure you keep a safe distance between you and the car in front.